 ABOUT THE MINDFUL PLANNER

-The Mindful Planner was created by Lauren Kaufmann when she decided to follow her dream of opening a private practice... and a wedding planning business!
-Lauren's passion and skills include couples, families, and especially the excitement and stress surrounding the beginning of a marriage.
-In going through her own wedding planning experience, and then her cousin's, she realized that planning a wedding is so much more than selecting the details and designing invitations.
-She realized that some couples may desire more emotional and psychological support both in the planning phase, and on the actual day of the wedding.
-Thus, The Mindful Planner was conceptualized and created! at a
+I created The Mindful Planner when I decided to follow my dream of opening a private practice... and a wedding planning business!
+My passion and skills include couples, families, and especially the excitement and stress surrounding the beginning of a marriage and entering into parenthood.
+In going through my own wedding planning experience, and then my cousin's, I realized that planning a wedding is so much more than selecting the details and designing invitations.
+I realized that some couples may desire more emotional and psychological support both in the planning phase, and on the actual day of the wedding.
+Thus, The Mindful Planner was conceptualized and created!

 Lauren K. Kaufmann, MA, LCMHCS

 M.A. in Clinical Mental Health Counseling, Licensed Clinical Mental Health Counselor Supervisor

-Owner, Coordinator, Supervisor, & Therapist, The Mindful Planner, PLLC
+Owner, Coordinator, & Therapist, The Mindful Planner, PLLC

 I obtained my Masters of Arts degree at Appalachian State University in 2011 with a concentration in Marriage & Family counseling.
 My career aspiration has always been to offer premarital counseling, and I obtained certification in PREPARE/ENRICH in 2010.
-I worked in community mental health in Asheville, NC for 3 years and counseled impoverished children and their families who were experiencing poverty, systemic racism, and trauma.
+I worked in community mental health in Asheville, NC for 3 years and counseled children and their families who were experiencing poverty, systemic racism, and trauma.
 I gained experience with children of divorce and fighting couples, which furthered my resolve to follow my passion for premarital counseling.
 In having my own children, I learned even more about the importance of quality perinatal mental health care, and in 2021 I pursued training through Postpartum Support International (PSI).
 I am currently working towards becoming Certified in Perinatal Mental Health through PSI.

 It is important to me that marriage or long-term partnership and parenthood is accepted and celebrated for all people who choose long-term partnership or parenthood. regardless of their color, sexuality, or gender.
-A good marriage can provide a couple and any children a solid, safe, and loving base from which to explore the world.
-A happy and supportive marriage can be incredibly fulfilling, and my hope is that all people who want marriage can experience a good one.
+A good marriage or partnership can provide a couple and any children a solid, safe, and loving base from which to explore the world.
+A happy and supportive marriage or partnership can be incredibly fulfilling, and my hope is that all people who want that can experience it that way.